BenderRobotics/brest/docs/usage.rst

         ...

-    # In case of running a single test
+    # In a case of running a single test
     if __name__ == __main__:
         import brest